loutchoo/loutchoo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a few things.
+- 🔭 I’m currently working on a few things but focusing on the basics.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Javascript.
-- 🤔 I’m looking for help with csgo how can i get the lvl 10 on Faceit
+- 🤔 I wish i can one day make anything i want in coding lol.
-- 📫 How to reach me: @loutchoesport Twitter
+- 📫 How to reach me: @loutchoesport on Twitter.
-- ⚡ Fun fact: i'm homophobic
+- ⚡ Fun fact: Hacker

 Languages :